Share

 - Magnesium-rich foods (dark leafy greens, pumpkin seeds).

-4. Try Acupuncture (Yes, I’m biased—but the data backs it.)
+4. Try Acupuncture (Yes, I’m biased — but the research is genuinely encouraging.)

-Studies show acupuncture reduces cortisol by modulating the HPA axis, while boosting endorphins (your “feel-good” chemicals) [5].
+Some research suggests acupuncture may help reduce cortisol by modulating the HPA axis, while also boosting endorphins (your “feel-good” chemicals).
 In my practice, clients often report better sleep and less anxiety within weeks.

 When to Seek Help